Boxer101: Everything You Need To Know About This Adorable Breed

 The Boxer breed was originally developed in Germany during the nineteenth century.
 It was initially bred as bull-baiting dogs.
 They were used in a sport called “Bull Baiting,” where these dogs would wear the bull out till it collapsed.

-Origin of the Boxer Breed
+Origin of the Boxer Dog Breed

 This was a source of entertainment for the common people back then.
 Later on, these Boxers were bred as helpers for butchers.
 The boxers helped keep the cattle in check in the slaughterhouses.
 This is where the name Boxer is thought to have come from by many historians.
 They believe the name Boxer came from the German word “Boxl”.
 A contradictory belief also exists.